Updated June 08, 2021

-The vaccine was created by expert scientists, not the government.
-Under “Operation Warp Speed,” the U.S. government provided additional money and support to assist in the production and distribution of the vaccine.
+No. The vaccine was created by expert scientists, not the government.
+The U.S. government provided money and support to assist in the production and distribution of the vaccine.

 The vaccine does not contain a live or whole virus, microchip, or any other harmful items.
 Each vaccine was developed and tested following the same rules as other medications and vaccines that have been approved for use, such as antibiotics and the flu shot.

 No. There’s absolutely no evidence that the vaccine interferes with fertility or pregnancy.

 The vaccine includes only one protein of the virus, which causes your immune system to respond against it.
 This is something our bodies are used to — it happens every day.